-Northern Queensland's Flinders Highway runs east-west across 770 kilometres connecting Cloncurry, and towns along its route, to Townsville.
+Northern Queensland's Flinders Highway runs east- west across 770 kilometres connecting Cloncurry, and towns along its route, to Townsville.
 The Flinders Highway has a history of poor flood performance with long and frequent road closures during the wet season.
-Although previous studies and infrastructure projects had addressed a handful of individual crossings, there was no means of assessing overall flood immunity or impacts for the overall route.
+Although previous studies and infrastructure projects had addressed a handful of individual crossings, there was no means of assessing overall flood immunity or impacts for the overall route.65

 The Flinders Highway Flood Study assessed the entire route in terms of flood immunity and impacts on the efficient movement of goods and services and providing more reliable access for tourists and the community.
-62 A tool was developed to inform decision making through a holistic assessment of highway flooding and its impacts by combining hydrologic, hydraulic and economic assessments and accounting for simultaneous closures at multiple crossings during storm events.
-The tool allows Transport and Main Roads to prioritise investment in structures that provide the greatest economic benefit by improving the overall flood immunity with a consistent comparison of upgrade options.
+A tool was developed to inform decision making through a holistic assessment of highway flooding and its impacts by combining hydrologic, hydraulic and economic assessments and accounting for simultaneous closures at multiple crossings during storm events.
+The tool provides Transport and Main Roads with a means of consistently comparing upgrade options and prioritising investment in structures that improve overall flood immunity, thereby providing the greatest economic benefit.